Olenia

-Olenia (Ωλενία) is a former municipality in Achaea, West Greece, Greece.
-Since the 2011 local government reform it is part of the municipality West Achaea, of which it is a municipal unit.
-The municipal unit has an area of 189.534 km^{2}.
-Population 4,303 (2021).
-The seat of the municipality was in Lousika.
-The municipality is named after the ancient Achaean town Olenus.
+Olenia (Ωλενία) is a municipal unit of the municipality of West Achaea in the Peloponnese peninsula of Greece.
+Until the 2011 local government reform, it was a separate municipality with the village of Lousika as its seat.
+It covers an area of 189.534 km^{2} and has a population of 4,303 according to the 2021 census.
+Olenia is named after the ancient Achaean town of Olenus.

 Subdivisions

 The municipal unit Olenia is subdivided into the following communities (constituent villages in brackets):